Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

-The traffic model operates on a network represented in the form of a directed graph $(N,Z)$, and replicates traffic flow by updating the number of vehicles (or queue) inside every link $z$, $x_z(k)$, according to a time-discretized flow conservation equation, where queue change rate is equal to the difference of inflow and outflow.
+The traffic model operates on a network represented in the form of a directed graph $(N, Z)$\footnote{In this work, $(N, Z)$ represents the real physical network in the traffic simulator, where $N$ denotes intersections (nodes) and $Z$ denotes road links (edges).
+This is distinct from $G = (\mathcal{V}, E)$ defined in Section II-A, where $\mathcal{V}$ corresponds to physical network links used as model input.} and replicates traffic flow by updating the number of vehicles (or queue) inside every link $z$, $x_z(k)$, according to a time-discretized flow conservation equation, where the queue change rate is equal to the difference of inflow and outflow.
 Vehicle inflow is generated based on a dynamic Origin-Destination demand matrix, while routing is determined by turn ratios.
 Link inflows are equal to the sum of incoming flows from all upstream links plus the newly generated demand.
 Outflows are equal to outgoing flows to all downstream links and trip endings inside the link.
 Backward propagation of congestion is properly modeled by utilizing a transit flow calculation method that takes into account space availability downstream.
 More specifically, the model imposes zero transfer flow for the following time step if the receiving link is already congested (the queue at the current time step is close to the link's storage capacity).
 Therefore, in case of increased traffic, queues propagate backward.

-The inherent inaccuracy in estimating travel time and link queue length, owed to the dimensionless nature of the original SaF version has been minimized by integrating the structure of S-Model (\cite{lin2011fast}), where every link queue $x_z$ consists of two distinct queues, $m_z$ and $w_z$, representing vehicles moving and waiting at the link end, respectively.
+The inherent inaccuracy in estimating travel time and link queue length, owed to the dimensionless nature of the original SaF version has been minimized by integrating the structure of S-Model \cite{lin2011fast}, where every link queue $x_z$ consists of two distinct queues, $m_z$ and $w_z$, representing vehicles moving and waiting at the link end, respectively.
 Transit flow vehicles that enter a new link first join the moving part of the link, where they are assumed to move with free-flow speed.
 They transfer to the queuing part after a number of time steps determined by the actual position of the queue end.
 A binary function dictates whether an approach of an intersection gets green light at the current time-step, according to the active signal plan.
 If an approach gets red light, this function will set the current outflow to zero for this time step, regardless of the state of the queues upstream or downstream.

 The mass conservation equation is transformed into a recursive formula that calculates the link queues in every time step based on the queues of the previous time step and the respective outflows of the current time step.
 By applying these formulas for a predefined number of time steps, we get a complete traffic simulation for a specified demand scenario.
 By knowing the queues of every network link at every time step (state variables $m_z$ and $w_z$, $\forall z \in Z$), we can compute the total travel time of all vehicles.
 Mean link speed is estimated for every network link $z \in Z$ based on link outflow and queue values, according to the following relation,